pennycoders/puppet-marathon/README.md

 Due to the fact that within the template they are already within double quotes, I had to make sure I escape them propperly.

 Have fun!

+## NEW FEATURES:
+* Flexible load balancing configuration (Now you can also opt for nginx, as your load balancer __(ver.
+1.0.12 and above)__
+* You can now configure dns forwarding, by using consul's dns interface (see https://www.consul.io/docs/agent/dns.html and https://www.consul.io/docs/guides/forwarding.html for more details)
+  __(ver.
+1.0.12 and above)__.
+* You can also set as many template watchers as you want, for any (custom) load balancer, or anything that supports a file-based configuration. __(ver.
+1.0.12 and above)__.